Ylaaan/YNR/Virtualisation/Containers/Kubernetes/K8s_commands.md

 kubectl get <object> -o yaml
 ```

-You can also get the definition in a cleaner manner, edit the configuration :
+You can also get the definition in a cleaner manner, edit the configuration:

 ```bash
 kubectl edit <object>